 BLUE: West Fork Rock Creek Trail - Class 1

 PURPLE: Southwest Ridge Standard Route - Class 1

 GREEN: Northeast Slopes via Timberline Creek - Class 2

 When To Climb

 Camping is allowed anywhere within the Absaroka-Beartooth Wilderness.
-You are requested to check in with the Beartooth Ranger Station in Red Lodge or call (406) 446-2103 before camping (although most people do not bother).
+You are "requested" to check in with the Beartooth Ranger Station in Red Lodge or call (406) 446-2103 before camping.
 You must have a permit to cut live trees for firewood.
 Most parties choose to climb Whitetail in two days, camping either at the base of Sundance Pass by the foot bridge on the West Fork trail, or at September Morn Lake on the Lake Fork approach.
 Remember to practice Leave No Trace, and as always in bear country, hang your food well away from camp at night and carry bear spray.